-Dyrehaven has it all; ancient oak trees that are left standing until they fall over due to old age.
-Large wild and natural plains with a view of Oresund strait – and large populations of deer that demand space, respect and patience from the 7.5 million guests who visit Dyrehaven every year.
-The sight of these beautiful animals will your impress time and time again – whether spotting a glimpse of them one at a time, in pairs or when enormous herds cross the open plains.
+Dyrehaven has it all; ancient oak trees that are left standing until they fall over due to old age, large wild and natural plains with a view of Oresund and large populations of deer that demand space, respect and patience from the 7.5 million guests who visit Dyrehaven every year.
+The sight of these beautiful animals will always impress you – whether spotting a glimpse of them one at a time, in pairs or when enormous herds cross the open plains.
 In 2015 Dyrehaven was included in the UNESCO World Heritage Site.

 The blue shaded surroundings

-For boaters and sea dogs the activities in the surrounding areas seem almost limitless.
+For boaters and people loving the sea, activities in the surrounding areas seem almost limitless.
 Mølleåen meanders from Øresund by Skodsborg into the country past idyllic Raadvad, Ravnholm forest, Ørholm, the historic Brede and Bredeværket past Sorgenfri and further out into Lyngby lake and Bagsværd lake.
-This is a great trip to take in a canoe or kayak, which can be rented in sereval locations along the way, or just on foot along the banks.
+This is a great trip to take in a canoe or kayak which can be rented in sereval locations along the way, or just by foot along the banks.
 In addition, Baadfarten sails on both Lyngby, Bagsværd and Fure lakes – a lovely excursion for young and old.